itsmenada1/iot-ids-evasion-attacks/README.md

 Inspired by the metaheuristic adversarial generation approach:
 **Msika et al., “SIGMA: Strengthening IDS with GAN and Metaheuristics Attacks,” 2019.**

-A computationally efficient hybrid version was developed using mutation, selection, and local-search operators.
+A computationally efficient hybrid variant was developed using mutation, selection, and local-search operators.

 ---